Mosquitoes and other biting insects can make being outdoors miserable. Here’s a product that may help you deal with them.

 Subsequently, I am always interested in any long-sleeved shirt that offers protection from the sun and bugs.
 The Bug/X, sold by Hook & Tackle looked like it had potential.

-The Bug/X has built-in Insect Shield® which, the company claims, repels mosquitoes, ticks, ants, flies, chiggers and midges and insects that can carry West Nile Virus and Malaria.
-The insect repellent provided by Insect Shield® will last through 70 washes, considered to be the life of the fishing shirt.
+The Bug/X has incorporated Insect Shield® into the shirt construction which, the company claims, repels mosquitoes, ticks, ants, flies, chiggers and midges and insects that can carry West Nile Virus and Malaria.
+The insect repellent provided by Insect Shield® will last through 70 washes, considered to be the life of the fishing shirt, according to the manufacturer.

 The Bug/X features an ultra-lightweight textured fabric that shields the wearer from UV rays.
 You could stuff it in your day pack, the company claims, and just shake it back out in to shape.
 Hook & Tackle’s minimalist design has a front pocket and a rear vent that allows the air in and the heat out.